Highest weight vectors and transmutation

 In Section~\ref{s.char0} we always assume that our field $k$ has characteristic $0$.
 In Section~\ref{ss.Sym} we first develop the necessary results on skew representations of the symmetric group.
-What we need is explicit polytabloid bases for the ``coinvariants" for a Young subgroup in a Specht module, see Proposition~\ref{prop.coinvariants}.
-Although Donin didn't prove Theorem~\ref{thm.highest_weight_vecs} or its analogue for the nilpotent cone, he did give proofs in \cite{Donin1} for most of the required results on the symmetric group.
-However, his proofs are mostly incomplete and sometimes incorrect.
-So we give an account with complete proofs.
-In Section~\ref{ss.highest_weight_vecs} we give bases for the spaces of highest weight vectors in the coordinate ring of the ``transmuted space" $\Mat_{rs}^m$.
-Combined with Theorem~\ref{thm.surjective_pullback} this gives finite homogeneous spanning sets for the vector spaces $k[\mc N_n]_\chi^{U_n}$ in characteristic $0$.
-This can then further be combined with Lemma~\ref{lem.reduction_to_nilpotent_cone} below to obtain finite homogeneous spanning sets for the $k[\Mat_n]^{\GL_n}$-modules $k[\Mat_n]_\chi^{U_n}$.
+What we need is explicit polytabloid bases for the ``coinvariants" for a Young subgroup in a tensor product of Specht modules, see Proposition~\ref{prop.coinvariants}.
+In Section~\ref{ss.highest_weight_vecs} we give in Theorem~\ref{thm.highest_weight_vecs} bases for the spaces of highest weight vectors in the coordinate ring of the ``transmuted space" $\Mat_{rs}^m$.
+Combined with Theorem~\ref{thm.surjective_pullback} this gives finite homogeneous spanning sets for the vector spaces $k[\mc N_n]_\chi^{U_n}$ in characteristic $0$, see Corollary~2.
+This can then further be combined with Lemma~\ref{lem.reduction_to_nilpotent_cone} to obtain finite homogeneous spanning sets for the $k[\Mat_n]^{\GL_n}$-modules $k[\Mat_n]_\chi^{U_n}$, see Corollary~3.
 In Section~\ref{ss.several_matrices} we briefly describe a generalisation to several matrices and how to obtain spanning sets for the $k[\Mat_n^l]^{\GL_n}$-modules $k[\Mat_n^l]_\chi^{U_n}$.